Introduction

 Conclusion: 3D printing, made for the future

 3D printing is an exciting new manufacturing process that offers many new possibilities.
-It not only reduces manufacturing times and costs but also enables the creation of more complex and intricate designs.
+It not only reduces manufacturing times and costs, but also enables the creation of more complex and difficult designs.
 However, we must also note that 3D printing is not yet cost-effective for products; material quality can still be improved; and it is not suitable for all types of materials.
 Overall, however, 3D printing offers us a strong and promising technology that can bring us to the next generation of modern tools and products.

 Closing remarks